 ♦ God Lives — An Aspect Monism

 As an analogy, here we can think of the different aspects of our own selves.
 We are complex creatures with many different aspects.
 There are various parts to us.
-We have a brain, legs, hands, organs, eyes, ears, etc. Each is an aspect of the self — a part and also a perspective.
+We have a brain, hands, organs, eyes, ears, etc. Each is an aspect of the self — a part and also a perspective.
 Each has its own purpose and striving but they all occur within a unified self (the One).

 This assertion has far-reaching implications.
 God chose to live finite lives — take on constrained being.
-However, since all individual lives (God-as-living) are parts (aspects) of God-in-totality, they also have an individual share of divine freedom, divine values, divine purpose, divine meaning, and divine consciousness.
+However, since all individual lives (God-as-living) are parts (aspects) of God-in-totality, they also have an individual, finite share of divine freedom, divine values, divine purpose, divine meaning, and divine consciousness.
 The importance of this cannot be overstated for affirming those intuitions I mentioned.
 It means there is a source for why those intuitions can be affirmed.
 There is a partnership between God-as-transcendent and God-as-living in how reality gets constituted.
 God-as-transcendent honors the freedom of God-as-living.
 I talk about a way to think about this in the essay: Divine Action.

-This has far-reaching implications for the many issues like prayer, free will, morality, the problem of evil, our assessment of the world, etc. You can check out the other essays in the left menu for these.
+This has far-reaching implications for many issues like prayer, free will, morality, the problem of evil, our assessment of the world, etc. You can check out the other essays in the left menu for these.

 ♦ There is a Communion of All Things

 It can be tempting to think of ourselves in relative isolation.
-We think that our actions do have an effect on others and the world but only in some localized way.
+We know our actions do have an effect on others and the world but only in some localized way.
 For instance, when we talk to someone or take some action in the world, it does have a proximate effect but is not thought to be that far-reaching.
 With an aspect monism and divine idealism, this is not true.
 Every thought and action changes the Mind of God.
 Since everything is interconnected within the Mind of God, even the smallest change affects everything else.
 It changes not only what happens in the present, but also what can potentially happen in the future.
 In other words, there is a Communion of all things within the Mind of God.
 This means our view of ourselves and the cosmos should be holistic.